 Dyslexia.
 Specific Learning Disorders.
 General Learning Difficulties.
 Giftedness.
 Learning Disability.

-Assessments are provided to children, adolescents and adults.
+Assessments are provided to children, adolescents and adults (from 6 years onward).
 Assessments provide information about a person’s learning style and thinking, abilities as well as their literacy skills.

 If a student is experiencing learning problems (e.g., dyslexia), assessment also helps in identifying the weaknesses that are contributing to their learning problems as well as their learning strengths.
 Assessment results provide information essential for the development of personalized learning plans and interventions.